Gerhard Michalski: Wing commander

 On 24 April 1944, Michalski was made Geschwaderkommodore of the newly formed Jagdgeschwader z.b.V.
-(JG z.b.V.—fighter wing for special deployement), a special purpose unit which was tasked with defending the southern German airspace under control of 7.
+(JG z.b.V.—fighter wing for special deployment), a special purpose unit which was tasked with defending the southern German airspace under control of 7.
 Jagd-Division (7th Fighter Division).
 Initially, the unit was based at Kassel and equipped with the Bf 109 G-6.
 On 29 April, the United States Army Air Forces (USAAF) Eighth Air Force headed for Berlin.
 Michalski led the Stab and II.
 Gruppe of Jagdgeschwader 27 (JG 27—27th Fighter Wing) on the intercept mission.
 Near Schandelah, present-day part of Cremlingen, he shot down a Boeing B-17 Flying Fortress bomber.
 On 1 May, the Eighth Air Force attacked German railroad infrastructure in southern Germany.
 Defending against this attack, Michalski was shot down by USAAF escorting fighters in his Bf 109 G-6 (Werknummer 440232) near Saarbrücken.
 Due to his injuries, he was taken off duty.
 The position of Geschwaderkommodore was left vacant until on 21 May Major Walther Dahl was given command of JG z.b.V.